Sziklai's conjecture on the number of points of a plane curve over a finite field II: Nonsingular plane curves of degree at most

 and Hefez and Voloch \cite{hef-vol} proved that if $C$ is $q$-Frobenius nonclassical of degree $d$, then $d \geq \sqrt{q}+1$ and

 Each of these two estimates for $N_q(C)$ is stronger than the expected bound if $2 \leq d \leq q-1$ for (\ref{classical}) or $d \geq \sqrt{q}+1$ for (\ref{nonclassical}).
 In fact,

 and

 \begin{remark} The St\"{o}hr-Voloch bound (\ref{classical}) is effective even if an irreducible $q$-Frobenius classical curve $C$ has singularities.
-By tracing the proof of \cite[Theorem~1]{hef-vol} carefully, we know that if each singular point of an irreducible $q$-Frobenius nonclassical curve $C$ is not a cusp, then the Hefez-Voloch bound $ N_q(C) \leq d(q-d + 2)$ is valid for $C$.
+By tracing the proof of \cite[Theorem~1]{hef-vol} carefully, we know that if each singular point of an irreducible $q$-Frobenius nonclassical curve $C$ is not a cusp, then the Hefez-Voloch bound $ N_q(C) \leq d(q-d + 2)$ is valid for $C$ \footnote{This statement is not correct, but the conclusion of this remark is correct.
+See Addendum.}.
 With those bounds, taking into account the fact that Weil's bound holds for any irreducible plane curve $C$ of degree $d$ as $ N_q(C) \leq q+1 +(d-1)(d-2)\sqrt{q} $ \cite[Theorem~9.57]{hir-kor-tor}, we can weaken the assumption on $C$ of Theorem~\ref{the_d<q} as $C$ is an irreducible curve without cusp singularities. \end{remark}